Site icon Phoenix AZ Real Estate and Homes for Sale

 Since the housing market crashed, a lot of home buyers will explore distressed properties, such as foreclosures or short sales, in the search of a bargain.
 If you’re looking to invest your money, then a distressed property can be a great deal.
 But you need to have lot of time on your hands.

-If you’re actually looking for a home to move in immediately, then you don’t want to waste your time looking at distressed properties.
+If you are actually looking for a home to move in immediately, then you don’t want to waste your time looking at distressed properties.
 Deals for distressed properties not only take months to close, but the amount of money you may have to put into renovations may be not worth it.
 Spending all of your time looking at distressed properties could also result in missing out on well-priced homes that may have suited all of your needs.
 As a home buyer, keep in mind that you are looking for a new home first and foremost — bargains are nice, but you shouldn’t be focused on finding one.
 Focus on finding what you love and needs.

 2. Maxing out your loan that your lender is offering